-The fair value of trade and other receivables, excluding construction contracts in progress, is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
+The fair value of trade and other receivables expected to be realised beyond twelve months, excluding construction contracts in progress, is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
 However in respect of such financial instruments, fair value generally approximates the carrying amount due to the short term nature of such assets.
 This fair value is determined for disclosure purposes or when acquired in a business combination.